-Grammy Award nominee Blake Shelton returns to "The Voice" in season six with the incredible accomplishment of being the coach for three of the first four champions: Danielle Bradbery, Cassadee Pope and Jermaine Paul.
+Blake Shelton returns to "The Voice" in Season 10 with the incredible accomplishment of being the coach for four champions over the show's nine seasons.
+Season 7 winner Craig Wayne Boyd came on the footsteps of past victors Danielle Bradbery, Cassadee Pope and Jermaine Paul.

 While "The Voice" has increased Shelton's exposure to a national audience in instrumental ways, it wasn't the first time he has appeared on television.
-He served as a judge on "Nashville Star" and "Clash of the Choirs," and headlined his own Christmas special, "Blake Shelton's Not-So-Family Christmas," which won the Writers Guild of America's award in the Comedy/Variety - Music, Awards, Tributes - Specials category.
+He served as a judge on "Nashville Star" and "Clash of the Choirs," and headlined his own Christmas special, "Blake Shelton's Not-So-Family Christmas."

 Shelton was born, raised and lives in Oklahoma, where he has strong community ties.
-In response to the devastating tornadoes there last year, Shelton and NBC teamed up on the telethon "Healing in the Heartland: Relief Benefit Concert."
+In response to the devastating tornadoes of 2013, Shelton and NBC teamed up on the telethon "Healing in the Heartland: Relief Benefit Concert."
 With the help of Miranda Lambert, Reba, Usher, Rascal Flatts, Vince Gill and Ryan Tedder of OneRepublic, the telethon raised more than $6 million for United Way of Central Oklahoma.